tea-LZL/My_Resume/README.md

 # My_Resume
-A web application built on the Angular Framework resolving around the core idea of trying out differnt techonology stack and method/styling in a form of a resume.
+A web application built on the Angular Framework revolving around the core idea of trying out different technology stack and method/styling in a form of a resume.